aimms/how-to/Articles/362/362-planning-support.rst

     Therefore, there may be zero, one or more timezones relevant here as well.

 #.
 The model is the component that communicates with both the user interface and with data sources.
-    The collection of timezones may change over time as the users, and perhaps also the data sources will vary over time.
+    The collection of timezones may change over time as the users, and perhaps also the data sources, will vary over time.

-    When there are multiple timezones managed by the model, data management and communication with user interface and data sources are unnecessarily complicated.
+    When the data of the model is stored using multiple timezones, data management and communication with user interface and data sources becomes complicated.
-    A good practice is therefore to choose one timezone as a reference timezone and use this as the model timezone.
+    A good practice is therefore to choose one timezone as a reference timezone, and store all data with respect to this timezone.

     As all timezones are defined in terms of UTC, it is good practice to use UTC as the model timezone.